Lagarfljót Worm: 16th to 17th century

 The map of Iceland attributed to Bishop Guðbrandur Þorláksson, engraved in 1585 by cartographer Abraham Ortelius is another attestation.
 (Note: This map did not appear in the original edition of Ortelius's atlas Theatrum Orbis Terrarum, but was supplemented in Additametum IV published 1590.)
-The map bears inscription next to Lagarfljót stating that "In this lake appears a large serpent (In hoc lacu est anguis insolitæ magnitudinis)" which poses a menace to the inhabitants and appear when some memorable event is imminent".
+The map bears inscription next to Lagarfljót stating that "In this lake appears a large serpent (In hoc lacu est anguis insolitæ magnitudinis)" which poses a menace to the inhabitants and appears when some memorable event is imminent".
 A briefer inscription noting only a serpent of great size is found on a Mercator map of 1595.

 Bishop Oddur Einarsson's Qualiscunque descriptio Islandiae (ca. 1589) also contains an account of a Lagarfljót monster, probably the serpent.

 A description of a supposed river-serpent that dwelled in Lagarfljót river occurs in De mirabilibus Islandiae (Chapter VI), written by the Bishop Gísli Oddsson of Skálholt (d.
 1638).
 The serpent was referred to as a strandvorm in the Norwegian language.
 (Note: lingva norvegica.)
 Opinions differed on how many humps (or rather "bends, curvatures" (Note: curvatura.)) it had, varyingly given as one, two, or three.
 It was blamed for making the river overflow and causing the ground and houses to shake.